jianshu93/lash/README.md

 [![Latest Version](https://img.shields.io/crates/v/lash-rs?style=for-the-badge&color=mediumpurple&logo=rust)](https://crates.io/crates/lash-rs)

-# Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash and UltraLogLog
+# Fast and Memory Efficient Genome/Metagenome Sketching via HyperMinHash, HyperLogLog, and UltraLogLog

 Genome sketching can be extremely accurate but requires a huge amount of memory for MinHash-like algorithms.
 Recently, a new algorithm combining MinHash and HyperLogLog, called HyerMinHash was invented (1), which can perform MinHash in loglog space, a significant decrease in space/memory requirement.
 Together with [lukaslueg](https://github.com/lukaslueg), we first create a Rust library [hyperminhash](https://github.com/lukaslueg/hyperminhash) and then combine rolling hashing with HyperMinHash for extremely fast processing of genomic sequences.
-Xxhash3 was used as the underlying hashing technique.

-More recently, an algorithm named Ultraloglog was invented (2).
-It is similar to Hyperloglog but with up to 28% more space efficiency due to a better sketch structure.
-Ultraloglog also has better compaction when using compressing algorithms (e.g., zstd).
+We also included the HyperLogLog algorithm (2), implemented  from the library [streaming_algorithms] (https://github.com/jianshu93/streaming_algorithms/tree/master).
+HyperLogLog is more space efficient than HyperMinHash, though not as space efficient as UltraLogLog (3).
+Both use hashing algorithms that transform elements into a binary number, where the number of leading 0s is kept track of to estimate cardinality.
+UltraLogLog can be up to 28% more space efficient than HyperLogLog due to a better sketch structure and estimator.
+It also has better compaction when using compressing algorithms (e.g., zstd).
 Ultraloglog was implemented with [waynexia](https://github.com/waynexia), see [ultraloglog](https://github.com/waynexia/ultraloglog).
-Both HyperMinHash and Ultraloglog are options available for use on our tool.

 We employed a simple producer-consumer model to also reduce memory requirement for large files, e.g., metagenomic files.
 Both sketching and distance computation are parallelized to make full use of all CPU threads/cores.
+Xxhash3 was used as the underlying hashing technique.

 There are two main subcommands, sketch and dist.
 Sketch is the sketching command and outputs 3 files; one file containing the sketches of the genomes (zstd compressed), one file containing the genome files used, and one file containing parameters used for the command.
 Dist is the command that "reads" the sketch files and outputs a file containing the distances between the query and reference genomes, which is specified by the user.
 More details on these commands are under "Usage".